The Chugach Mountains east of Anchorage at deep blue hour, the highest peaks catching the first warm alpenglow above an undisturbed snow foreground.

 On the AI question.
 The platform uses language models extensively.
 We are not subtle about it; the How it works page describes exactly which models do which jobs.
 We also do not believe AI replaces journalism, and we have built the platform so the editorial gate is structural rather than discretionary.
 Every published article goes through human review.

 On the open-source question.
-The platform code is closed-source today.
-The public-facing project surface is at github.com/news-community/public, where stars, public issues, and any pieces we extract for open-source release will live.
-License and extraction terms are still being worked out; if you have a specific interest, contact us.
+The platform itself is closed-source.
+The public-facing project surface is at github.com/news-community/public.
+Stars, public issues, and any pieces we eventually extract for open-source release land there.
+If you have a specific interest in licensing or in pieces we might open-source, contact us.